silverqx/TinyORM/docs/query-builder.md

 > {note} Raw statements will be injected into the query as strings, so you should be extremely careful to avoid creating SQL injection vulnerabilities.

-<a name="raw-methods"></a>
-### Raw Methods

-Instead of using the `DB::raw` method, you may also use the following methods to insert a raw expression into various parts of your query. **Remember, Laravel can not guarantee that any query using raw expressions is protected against SQL injection vulnerabilities.**

 <a name="joins"></a>
 ## Joins